 If you’re looking for opportunities outside of your organization, then set up alerts on job boards.
 This step is often overlooked but makes your life easier!
 You can do this on Indeed, LinkedIn, Glassdoor, and Wayup to notify you when a data analyst job that meets your criteria is posted.
 You can also create a shortlist of companies you would like to work for and schedule time on your calendar to monitor their job boards.
 Connect with people who work at your target companies and set up an informational interview.
 Remember, most jobs are filled through networking, so don’t be afraid to put yourself out there.

-If you aren’t particularly passionate about entering a specific industry and want to learn more about which industries are looking to hire more data analysts, check out this shortlist of 5 industries hiring data analysts and even included the top 3 companies hiring in each sector.
+If you aren’t particularly passionate about entering a specific industry and want to learn more about which industries are looking to hire more data analysts, check out this shortlist of 5 industries hiring data analysts and even include the top 3 companies hiring in each sector.

-Once you’re confident a job posting is what you’re looking for, edit your resume to highlight relevant experience aligned to the job requirements.
+Once you’re confident a job posting is what you’re looking for, edit your resume to highlight relevant experience aligned with the job requirements.
 Make sure you proofread your resume and ask someone to provide feedback.

 Here are some more resources to help you: